-efforts, operations, price sensitivity, and tax investment opportunities.
-The room rate set for one season may be adjusted up or down for another.
-If a competitor lowers or raises room rates, the front office manager must consult with the owners, general manager, and other department heads.
-The decision to lower or raise rates or offer a special package depends on the effect of this action on the profit-and-loss statement.
+Clearly, room rates involve many factors, including manipulation of projected sales and related expenses along with realistic considerations of market competition, marketing and sales efforts, operations, price sensitivity, and tax investment opportunities.
+The room rate set for one season may be adjusted up or down for a different season.
+If a competitor lowers or raises room rates, the front office manager will have to consult with the owners, general manager, and other department heads.
+The decision to lower or raise rates or offer a special package will depend on the effect this action will have on the profit-andloss statement.
 In areas saturated with hotel rooms and experiencing a slowdown in tourism or business activity, price wars can spell disaster to a hotel operation.
-Projecting a hotel's financial success using room sales alone does not take into account the possibility of an area's future oversaturation with rooms.
-When room rates are adjusted to compete with those of other hotels, hotel revenues are affected.
-Other hotel operations that are not cost-effective then drain the profits from the total operation.
+Projecting a hotel's financial success using room sales alone does not take into account the possibility of oversaturation of rooms in an area at a later time.
+When room rates are adjusted to compete with those of other hotels, hotel revenues will be affected.
+Other hotel operations that are not cost-effective will then drain the profits from the total operation.